-- Sometimes the name Naphtali is used to refer to the land where the tribe lived.
-(See: Synecdoche) - The land of Naphtali was located in the northern part of Israel, next to the tribes of Dan and Asher.
-It was also on the western border of the Sea of Chinnereth. - This tribe is mentioned in both the Old and New Testaments of the Bible.
+- Sometimes the name Naphtali was used to refer to the land where the tribe lived.
+(See: synecdoche) - The land of Naphtali was located in the northern part of Israel, next to the tribes of Dan and Asher. its eastern border was on the western shoreline of the Sea of Chinnereth. - This tribe was mentioned in both the Old and New Testaments of the Bible.

-(See also: Asher, Dan, Jacob, Israel, Sea of Galilee, Sea of Chinnereth, Lake of Gennesaret, Sea of Tiberias, twelve tribes of Israel)
+(See also: Asher, Dan, Jacob, Sea of Galilee, twelve tribes of Israel)